roeeash/Compilation_Tests/test_folder_proj1/README.txt

 3. Then, write "java test", and press enter

-4. Enter the shared parent folder for ex1 and Compilation_Tests, then press enter
+4. Enter the full path of the shared parent folder for ex1 and Compilation_Tests, then press enter (NOTE: IT IS IMPORTANT THAT IT IS THE FULL PATH OF THE PARENT FOLDER!)